lokkju/spark-cassandra-bulkloader/README.md

 # cassandra-spark

-Test application to upload data into cassandra using spark
+Test application to upload data into cassandra using spark, sample data and a schema.cql is available under src/main/resources/data

 ## Usage